iossifovlab/gpf/userdocs/administration/getting_started.rst

 Start or Configure Apache Impala
 ++++++++++++++++++++++++++++++++

-By default GPF usese Apache Impala as backend for storing genomic variants.
+By default GPF uses Apache Impala as a backend for storing genomic variants.
-The GPF import tools import studies data into impala.
-To make using GPF more easy we provide a docker container with Apache Impala.
+The GPF import tools import studies data into Impala.
+To make using GPF easier, we provide a Docker container with Apache Impala.
 To run it, you can use::

     docker run --rm \